BgroveP/LocalAncestry.jl/README.md

-# LocalAncestry.jl: Local Ancestry Inference using a combination of Naive Bayes Classification and Hidden Markov Model assignment
+# LocalAncestry.jl: Fast and accurate local ancestry inference using Bayesian Classification and Hidden Markov Model

 [![Build Status](https://github.com/BgroveP/ARV.jl/actions/workflows/CI.yml/badge.svg?branch=main)](https://github.com/BgroveP/ARV.jl/actions/workflows/CI.yml?query=branch%3Amain)
 [![Build Status](https://github.com/BgroveP/ARV.jl/actions/workflows/documentation.yml/badge.svg?branch=main)](https://github.com/BgroveP/ARV.jl/actions/workflows/documentation.yml?query=branch%3Amain)

-The aim of this package is to provide the users with an accurate, fast, and accessible means of inferring local ancestries.
+The purpose of this package is to provide an accurate, fast, and accessible means of inferring local ancestries.
-The package is set apart from existing local ancestry software by allowing for varying window sizes across the chromosome, and by using a combination of Naive Bayes Classification and Hidden Markov Models to assign local ancestries.
+The package is set apart from existing local ancestry software by allowing for varying window sizes across the chromosome, and by using a combination of Bayesian Classification and Hidden Markov Models to assign local ancestries.

 **Local Ancestry Inference:** Local Ancestry Inference is the prediction of ancestry for each combination of single nucleotide polymorphism and individual.
 The contrast is Global Ancestry Inference, which is the prediction of ancestral proportions at the individual level.